Benjamin Bussey: Personal life

 Bussey was born in 1757 on a farm in what is today Canton, Massachusetts, before it separated from Stoughton, to an impoverished family.
 He received only a basic education.
 After serving in the American Revolutionary War, Bussey moved to Dedham, Massachusetts.

 He married Judith Gay of Dedham in 1780.
 (Note: Judith was from a wealthy farming family that owned Gay's Tavern.)
 The pair had two children.
 His son died of unknown causes at the age of 27, and he was estranged from his daughter, who predeceased him.
 He had a long friendship with John Quincy Adams.

 In 1806, at the age of 49, he retired as one of the richest men in New England to a life raising Merino sheep on a 300-acre farm in what was then Roxbury, but today is now the Forest Hills area of Jamaica Plain.
 In 1800, he inherited additional land from fellow patriot Eleazer Weld and further enlarged his estate between 1806 and 1837 by acquiring and consolidating various farms that had been established as early as the seventeenth century.
 He named the estate Woodland Hill.

 Around the neoclassical mansion, which featured wallpaper views of Paris and French furniture, along with damask drapes, Brussels carpets, and copies of Old Master paintings, Bussey practiced scientific farming.
 At his estate, he entertained President John Quincy Adams, then Vice President Martin Van Buren, and the Marquis de Lafayette, along with the other "great and good" of Boston society.

 A bust of him at the Harvard Art Museums was made in 1830 by Shobal Vail Clevenger.
 The bust, which he commissioned, was later copied in marble in Italy.
-He also commissioned paintings of himself and his family by Gilbert Stewart.
+He also commissioned paintings of himself and his family by Gilbert Stuart.

 Bussey wrote an autobiography.
 He died on January 13, 1842.